lofti-lofi/journal-setup/README.md

 ## Info on Test Journal vault
 1. hotkey to add label to journal entry: `Ctr + X`
-2. file to edit log directory: `Templates/nav`
+2. visit this file to edit the log directory: `Templates/nav`
 3. click the right side of the log directory to expand it (shows secondary logs)

 [STOP HERE IF YOU JUST WANT THE SETUP]